OhFruits/Minecraft-Sensitivity-Calculator/README.md

 ## ✨ Features

-- 🎨 Modern UI with TailwindCSS
+- 🎨 Modern UI from TailwindCSS
-- 🤖 accurate data from various AI tools for aim conversion
+- 🤖 Accurate data from various AI tools for aim conversion
 - 📊 Slider for Windows pointer speed
-- ⚡ Instant & accurate results
+- ⚡ Instant and accurate results

 ## 🛠️ Tech Stack